ericoporto/ags-manual-wiki/DynamicSprite.md

     DynamicSprite.Crop(int x, int y, int width, int height);

 Crops the sprite down to *width* x *height*, starting from (x,y) in the image.
-The width and height are specified in 320x200-resolution units, as usual.
+The width and height are specified in pixels.

 This allows you to trim the edges off a sprite, and perform related tasks.
 Only the area with its top-left corner as (x,y) and of WIDTH x